The Music Industry Is Having A ’Black Out’ After George Floyd’s Death

-These companies and people have made their announcements with similarly spirited messages on social media.
-The one from Warner Records, for example, reads:
+These companies and people have made their announcements with similarly spirited messages on social media, and the one from Warner Records reads:

 “This Tuesday, June 2nd, all of Warner Music Group including Warner Records will observe ‘Black Out Tuesday.’
 We will support our employees, artists, and global community.